navneet-sawhney/EDA-Capstone-1-Play-Store-App-Review-Analysis/README.md

 We began by in-depth cleaning the datasets and then merged them to create one dataset.
 After that, we did a generalized analysis to get numerous insights.
 We particularly focussed on consumer behavior and what components affect the decision of the user to install the app.
-With the information gathered, we further tried to see if the medical category creating an app would be beneficial.
+With the information gathered, we further tried to see if in the medical category, creating an app would be beneficial.
 If so, what kinds of apps have a higher probability of being favored by the audience.